mindriddler/Filserver-Slutuppgift-Pgrm-i-Pyth/README.md

 ```
 ## How to run tests

-Navigate to the folder where you cloned the repository and run the commands below in your terminal of choice
+Navigate to the folder where you cloned the repository and run the command below in your terminal of choice.
 ```python
 tox
 ```